corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/_index.md

 ##### AWS Load Balancer Controller

-Alternatively, the API can be fronted directly by a load balancer.
+Alternatively, the REST API can be fronted directly by a load balancer.
 The Helm chart allows annotations to be specified to facilitate the creation of a load balancer by a cloud-platform specific controller.
 For example, the following configuration specifies that the [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) fronts the REST API with a Network Load Balancer internal to the Virtual Private Cloud (VPC):